wagesn/LOCRM/README.md

-# Local Continumal Reassessment Methods
+# Local Continual Reassessment Methods

 R codes to implement local continual reassessment methods for dose finding and optimization in drug-combination trials.